openebs-archive/openebs-docs/docs/deploycstor.md

 1. cStor synchronizes data periodically to the disks.
 The application must send explicit 'sync' CDBs to commit the data to disks.
 2. cStor assumes that data written to a disk is persistent.
 Hence, write cache of disk must be disabled if it's cache is not backed by non-volatile memory.

-## Deploying cStor Storage Engine
+## Provisioning cStor Storage Engine

-cStor can be deployed in your Kubernetes cluster by performing the following steps.
-Before installation, the [prerequisites](/docs/next/prerequisites.html) must be met on the Nodes.
+cStor can be provisioned in your Kubernetes cluster by performing the following steps.

 1. Verify if the OpenEBS installation is complete.
 If not, go to [installation](/docs/next/installation.html).